 And in the winter, you’ll still be able to taste some of this summer freshness thanks to the Moldovan tradition of canning vegetables and fruit, like our famous watermelon pickles.
 A visit to a Moldovan food cellar is a sight to behold with shelves filled to the ceiling with colorful jars full of canned locally grown food.
 If you spend any time in Moldova you will often receive gifts from local friends’ gardens, orchards or food cellars.

-During the summer and early fall, you’ll often see international visitors walking around Chisinau or other cities munching on fresh fruit.
-Those spending considerable time in Moldova will often receive gifts from their local friends’ gardens or orchards.
-In cold weather, Moldovans eat local fruit they have stored, vegetables they have canned and fresh veggies from greenhouses.
-For us there is nothing better in springtime than a piece of homemade bread, with a slice of sheep’s cheese and a scallion’s tail.
-In the summer we love a salad of ox-heart tomatoes, cucumbers, onions, dill pickles and homemade cream.
-In the fall we like a pot full of vegetables, with garlic and a slice of cow’s cheese.
-And in winter we adore placinte – a small cake – with cheese, potato dumplings and pickled vegetables from the cellar.
+For Moldovans, there is nothing better in springtime than a piece of homemade bread, with a slice of sheep’s cheese and a scallion’s tail.
+In the summer, we love a salad of ox-heart tomatoes, cucumbers, onions, dill pickles and homemade cream.
+In the fall, a pot full of vegetables, with garlic and a slice of cow’s cheese is the perfect meal.
+And in winter, we adore placinte (a small stuffed pie) with cheese, potato dumplings and pickled vegetables from the cellar.

 Flagship moldovan Dishes

 Sarmale are sauerkraut or vine leaves filled with rice, vegetables and meat.

 Unlike those served in Turkey and Greece, our sarmale are served hot, with sour cream and pickles.

 Usually, sarmale is cooked in a clay pot.